Civilians flee bombardment as Arab states pound Yemen port

 Capturing Hodeidah, the Houthis’ only port, would give the coalition the upper hand in the war, in which neither side has made much progress for years.

 Western countries have quietly backed the Arab coalition, but the threat of humanitarian catastrophe on an historic scale could unravel that support.
-The United Nations says 22 million Yemenis need humanitarian aid.

-The number at risk of starvation could more than double to more than 18 million by year end, unless the situation improves.
+The United Nations says 22 million Yemenis need humanitarian aid, and the number at risk of starvation could more than double to more than 18 million by year end unless access improves.

-The United Nations said it was still be bringing aid: “We are there and delivering, we are not leaving Hodeidah,” U.N. humanitarian coordinator for Yemen Lise Grande said.
+The world body said it was still bringing aid: “We are there and delivering, we are not leaving Hodeidah,” U.N. humanitarian coordinator for Yemen Lise Grande said.

 The Arab states say they have plans in place to prevent the battle from causing a humanitarian disaster.
 They have long been restricting imports into Hodeidah to prevent what they say is Iranian traffic in missiles to the Houthis, and say they can swiftly improve food supplies once they control the port.